-INDIVIDUAL INTERVENTION PLANS (IIP'S)
+INDIVIDUAL INTERVENTION PLANS/INDIVIDUAL READING PLANS (IIP's/IRP's)

-Individual Intervention Plans (IIP's) are required on every K-5 student who is not performing at a level 3 in reading, math, science or writing on the EOG, Istation, or on the Check-Ins.
-Any students that had been previously retained will also be required to have an IIP.
-Your Student's classroom teacher will share this IIP with you each nine weeks to discuss student concerns and student progress.
-IIP's will need to be signed by the parent each nine weeks.
-The IIP will document extended instructional opportunities designed to improve the student's performance to grade level proficiency.
-Strategies may include special homework, tutoring sessions, modified instructional programs, parental involvement, and access to selected educational software.
+Individual Intervention Plans (IIP's) are required on every K-5 student who is not performing at a level 3 in reading, math, science or writing on the EOG, mCLASS, or on the Check-Ins.
+Any students that have been previously retained will also be required to have an IIP/IRP.
+Your student's classroom teacher will share this IIP/IRP with you each nine weeks once they have been created to discuss student concerns and student progress.
+IIP's/IRP's will need to be signed by the parent each nine weeks.
+The IIP/IRP will document extended instructional opportunities designed to improve the student's performance to grade level proficiency.
+Strategies may include special homework, tutoring sessions, modified instructional programs, parental involvement, and access to selected educational software, as well as other interventions being done daily with students to help them be successful in the classroom.